thosgood/thosgood.github.io/_posts/2018-03-31-quantum-circuits-part-1.md

 The other generalisation of classical things that we work with is the idea of a **qubit**.
 The classical idea of a **bit** is that we can store information by encoding things in binary and then, for example, inducing a charge between the plates of a capacitor to represent a 1, and leaving it uncharged to represent a 0.
 To make this quantum, we can look at storing our data not on capacitors but on electrons, or using polarisation of light.
-For example, we could say that an electron in its **ground state** (its lowest energy state) represents a 0, and if its in a higher energy state then it represents a 1.
+For example, we could say that an electron in its **ground state** (its lowest energy state) represents a 0, and if it's in a higher energy state then it represents a 1.
 So far so good, but what's new?
 Well, by shining light of varying frequencies and brightness for varying durations, we can change the electron's energy state, but if we shine light at, for example, half the brightness, then we will find that our electron is now in a state that can't be described classically: it's in a **coherent superposition** of states.
 These are states where the electron is in _both energy levels at once_, similar to how the particle went through both slits at once.